-Sometime back, the logistics companies in India were known to have a laid back attitude, it was such that even adopting a new technology was a slow start, but with the latest advent like IoT, Data Analytics and Big Data the logistics companies have changed paths and transformed the way the sector works.
+Sometime back, the logistics companies in India were known to have a laid back attitude, it was such that even adopting new technology was a slow start, but with the latest advent like IoT, Data Analytics, and Big Data the logistics companies have changed paths and transformed the way the sector works.
 With that, they are setting new benchmarks for other industries.

 How did it all start?

-It started with technologies like IoT (Internet of Things) allowing sensors and indicators embedded on the moving trucks which made tracking easier and the results showed cost optimisation, operation efficiency and control.
-Not only that, the tracking becomes quick, accurate, secure and predictive.
+It started with technologies like IoT (Internet of Things) allowing sensors and indicators embedded on the moving trucks which made tracking easier and the results showed cost optimization, operation efficiency and control.
+Not only that, the tracking becomes quick, accurate, secure, and predictive.
 It actually creates two-way communication between the supplier and the driver, as it reduces the cost and offers good visibility to the freight forwarding and logistics companies.

 Similarly, the use of micro apps on tablets and smartphones can help drivers to find the weather updates, alternate routes around congested areas and much more.

 Two more technologies that are creating waves are Big Data and Data Analytics.
 The whole process and transaction from purchase order to delivery and from quote to receipt are recorded, generating a huge amount of data.
 This data provides wonderful insights and patterns for decision-making using data analytics.
 These insights help in further optimisation of cost and increased efficiency in operations.

 Best of worlds, market place and owned fleet: Whether its own fleets or leased vehicles from the market, freight forwarders and logistics companies will face many challenges, but the tech platform, it connects both the models and sets unique solutions for maximizing the overall opportunities and lessening the challenges for both the customer and provider.